bracesoftware/PawnScript/doc/methods.md

 #### Method: `log`

-- Printed text will also be logged into `scriptfiles/dpp.log`.
+- Printed text will also be logged into `scriptfiles`.

 ```pawn
 console.println.log("Test");